 Golf facility security teams must approach their job as if every day is the final round of The Championship.

-Recently, LevelBlue became the equivalent of the PGA of America’s cybersecurity caddy.
-In the same manner, a caddy offers advice on what club to use, LevelBlue is now on hand as the Official Cybersecurity Advisor of the PGA of America to supply practical cybersecurity advice and solutions to the PGA of America’s membership.
+Recently, LevelBlue became the equivalent of the PGA of America’s cybersecurity caddie.
+In the same manner, a caddie offers advice on what club to use, LevelBlue is now on hand as the Official Cybersecurity Advisor of the PGA of America to supply practical cybersecurity advice and solutions to the PGA of America’s membership.

 The two organizations recently came together at the 2026 PGA Show in Orlando to discuss the cybersecurity threat landscape confronting the golf industry during a panel entitled Cybersecurity on the Green.